WHAT IS AN OLYMPIAD?

 Tell that to Grandmaster Judith Polgar of Hungary who now plays in the male category as her chess prowess had surpassed that of the topmost male grandmasters of the world and tower far above her female counterparts.
 If you ask me, I will say gender cannot determine ones mastery of chess.
 It is just one of the many misconceptions of our world.
 In my view, to win a medal in a chess Olympiad (in the male or female category) is not an easy thing as Grandmaster Gary Kasparov noted while commenting on Odions archivement.

-two medals to show for their effort at chess Olympiads.
+So therefore, to date, Nigeria has two medals to show for their effort at chess Olympiads.
 The level of play among Nigerian chess players now rivals that of the best chess masters of any country.
 What worries me is the level of support our chess players are receiving from their government.
 The level of achievements of our chess players is not proportional to the level of support needed (support being giving to them) to maintain their level of achievements.
 Our chess players have given much more (performed well) than they have received support - finacially or otherwise.

 We believe with the formation of the Nigeria Chess Foundation (which is being entrusted into the hands of noble Nigerians of charatcter and great vision world wide), things will change for the better.
 We cannot afford to ignore Nigerian chess players who have made us proud and are still working hard, doing positive things for their country, despite the many odds against them.
 If anything, they deserve our support whichever way we can offer it to them.